pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 The sequence number for an account indicates the number of transactions that have been submitted and committed on chain from that account.
 It is incremented every time a transaction sent from that account is executed or aborted and stored in the blockchain.

 Every transaction submitted must contain the current sequence number for the sender account.
-When the Aptos blockchain processes the transaction, it looks at the sequence number in the transaction and compares it with the sequence number in the account (as stored on the blockchain at the current ledger version).
+When the Pont blockchain processes the transaction, it looks at the sequence number in the transaction and compares it with the sequence number in the account (as stored on the blockchain at the current ledger version).
 The transaction is executed only if the sequence number in the transaction is the same as the sequence number for the sender account, and rejects if they do not match.
 In this way past transactions, which necessarily contain older sequence numbers, cannot be replayed, hence preventing replay attacks.

 These transactions will be held in mempool until they are the next sequence number for that account (or until they expire).
 When the transaction is applied, the sequence number of the account will be incremented by 1.
 The account has a strictly increasing sequence number.